List of works of art at Hampton Court Palace

-Artworks at Hampton Court Palace belong to the Royal Collection and are subject to change.
-They are displayed in several parts of the palace, including the new Cumberland Art Gallery.
+Artworks at Hampton Court Palace mainly belong to the Royal Collection and are subject to change.
+They are displayed in several parts of the palace, including the Cumberland Art Gallery.
 In September 2015, the Royal Collection recorded 542 works (only those with images) as being located at Hampton Court, mostly paintings and furniture, but also ceramics and sculpture.
 The full current list can be obtained from their website.
-They include:
+The paintings as of 2026 include: